Edness1/ColorCompete/EMAIL_MARKETING_README.md

 ## Security

 - All email marketing endpoints require admin authentication
+- For local testing only, you can set `DEV_BYPASS_ADMIN=true` in the environment to bypass admin checks.
+Do not use in production.
 - API keys should be kept secure and rotated regularly
 - Use HTTPS for all webhook endpoints
 - Monitor for unusual activity in email sending patterns